MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 ### Enable ActiveSync if use of email app is required

- The default ActiveSync Policy will work if unchnaged.
+ The default ActiveSync Policy will work if unchanged.
 Otherwise create a new Policy and assign.

 ```powershell
 New-MobileDeviceMailboxPolicy -Name:"SurfaceHub" -PasswordEnabled:$false
 #Assign Policy to Hub:
 Set-CASMailbox -Identity SurfaceHub01@contoso.com -ActiveSyncMailboxPolicy "SurfaceHub"
 ```

 ### Connect to Azure AD

 ```powershell